Skip to main content

 “ I have no idea, he is being so weird, and …”

-She disconnected as her patient arrived and Heer stood like a statue reflecting on her words.
-She sat down at the dressing table she looked at her reflection in the mirror and the small line of red vermilion on her forehead that had changed everything suddenly seemed to make her face glow as her cheeks felt strange and warm.
+She disconnected as her patient arrived, and Heer stood like a statue reflecting on her words.
+She sat down at the dressing table, looked at her reflection in the mirror, and the small line of red vermilion on her forehead that had changed everything suddenly seemed to make her face glow as her cheeks felt strange and warm.
 She had planned a wedding gift after Rukaiya said she should gift him something.
 Her first piece of a Men’s designer line, for him.
-He loved looking good and appreciated and encouraged her ambition, this would be perfect.
+He loved looking good and appreciated and encouraged her ambition; this would be perfect.
 She could not deny how grateful she was to him.
 A ring on his phone startled her out of the weirdness as she went to fetch it.

 “Emma.”

-It read as she held it and suddenly her heart skipped a beat.
+It read as she held it, and suddenly her heart skipped a beat.
 An ex-girlfriend he had cried for.
 She remembered the girl well.
-He entered the room hearing his phone ringing when eyes met and she felt like she shouldn’t have touched his phone at all.
+He entered the room, hearing his phone ringing, when their eyes met, and she felt like she shouldn’t have touched his phone at all.

-She heard him disconnect as she quickly appeared busy on her phone as he walked past her to stop and say “ Next time this thing rings someplace I forget it, do pick It up before the line gets disconnected.”
+She heard him disconnect as she quickly appeared busy on her phone as he walked past her to stop and say, “ Next time this thing rings somewhere, I forget it, do pick it up before the line gets disconnected.”

 “Hopefully yes, if they don’t kill each other before reaching there.”
 His words met a cushion from her as they both chuckled and smiled excitedly at their plans to get the desired results.

 Pratap was looking around the “Maharani Baisa Welfare Centre for Women and Children” near Kumbhalmer, after a two-hour drive from the city.
 Ajabde Punwar had built this brick by brick and looked after every minor detail.
-Today the centre took care of abandoned orphans and taught women who were left alone by in-laws or husbands to be self-reliant.
+Today, the centre takes care of abandoned orphans and teaches women who were left alone by in-laws or husbands to be self-reliant.
 A weaving class was going on for the women while the ones with children were happy to keep the children in the company of the orphanage workers while they learnt, studied and worked.
-To everyone here “Ajabde Baisa” was no less than god sent an angel.
-Pratap asked looking around absent-mindedly.
+To everyone here, “Ajabde Baisa” was no less than god sent angel.
+Pratap asked, looking around absent-mindedly.

-Mr Das explained the functionings briefly before adding “ We have one more branch of this coming up.”
+Mr Das explained the function briefly before adding, “ We have one more branch of this coming up.”

 “Surajgarh.”
 Pratap stared wide-eyed as Mr Das looked confused.

-“Woh aap ma’am ko maat bataiega.
+“Woh aap ma’am ko maat bataega.
 Har do mahine Ma’am jaati waha, waha ke gaon walo ko madat karti, school ko fund karti, ab yeh centre…”

 Pratap didn’t remember the last time he visited Surajgarh.
-Maybe a couple of years back when the people wanted him married and crowned.
+Maybe a couple of years back, when the people wanted him to be married and crowned.
 And she was taking care of his people and his duty?
-How could you be so selfless Ajabde?
+How could you be so selfless, Ajabde?
 How could I not know all these?

 “Mr Das.
 Ajab… Ms Punwar ?”
 Pratap wanted to see her badly.
 Mr Das checked his phone.